DevonDeRaad/DevonDeRaad.github.io/_pages/open_science.md

 layout: single
 classes: wide
 permalink: /open_science/
-title: "My open science efforts"
+title: "Open science"
 ---

+# My open science efforts

 I believe that it is my responsibility as a scientist to make my work fully transparent and reproducible.
 I also believe that following the principles of transparency and reproducibility naturally lead to the creation of rigorous documentation, which can be viewed as a resource for training the next generation of scientists.
 Here I detail my special interest in creating resources that facilitate transparent and reproducible practices, AKA "open science".